 Then grab the light coconut milk (stored at room temperature), shake it up, and add some of that to the mixing bowl as well.

-Also add some plain non-fat yogurt and some granulated sugar.
+Also add some plain non-fat yogurt and some agave.

 Then grab some peaches.